Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/amgr/amgr.rst

     Page template called "Page with the content and the ability to specify the markup"

 **Name** -- the name of the assembly.
-For page instances it is a :term:`unique GUID <page GUID>`.
+For page instances it will be :term:`unique GUID <page GUID>`.

 **Markup** -- :ref:`HTTL <httl>` markup file for a page.

-**Description** -- a brief description of the assembly.
+**Description** -- a brief description of an assembly.
 This field is displayed in the search page form and also used to select the :term:`template <template>` for pages.

-**Controller** -- name of a java class that implements the `com.softmotions.ncms.asm.render.AsmController` interface and is called when page is served.
+**Controller** -- name of a java class that implements the `com.softmotions.ncms.asm.render.AsmController` interface its instance is called when page is served.
 The controller can perform additional actions, for example change a HTTP response.

-**Published** -- Page publication status switch.
-When it is turned on, the page will be displayed for site users.
-The ηCMS sends HTTP 404 code in the case if this switch is off.
+**Published** -- Page publication status.
+If this switch is on, the page will be displayed for site users otherwise ηCMS will send HTTP 404 response code.

-**Template** -- If it set to the `Page` and an assembly :term:`markup <core>` is defined, then the assembly can be used as template for website pages.
-A value in the `Description` field will set a template name.
-The `News` option value means that this assembly will be a template the news feed pages.
+**Template** -- If its value set to the `Page` and :term:`markup <core>` is defined, then the assembly can be used as template for new website pages.
+A value in the `Description` field will be treated a template name.
+The `News` option value means that this assembly will be a template the news feed items.

 **Roles** -- comma-separated list of user roles which have access to the template defined with this assembly.
 Any user having at least one of declared roles can create pages based on this template.
-If the list is empty, any user can create pages based on this template.
+If this list is empty, any user allowe to create pages based on this template.
 This option has effect only if the **template** field is set to either `Page` or `News` values.

 **Parents** -- parent assemblies for the current assembly.
 It allows the current assembly